changyaochen/changyaochen.github.io/_posts/2021-05-25-MLOps-course-1.md

 ### Training

-This is the more often discussed component in the ML project lifecycle.
+This is the more often discussed component in the ML project lifecycle, and most of the ML practitioners are familiar with.
+One thing I think worth mentioning is, try to establish a model performance baseline early on.
+This baseline can be either from previous model, or if one is dealing with a new problem, with a simple model (_e.g._, linear model).
+Aiming directly with the latest and greatest model architecture is exciting, but that would usually fail to deliver result in a reasonable time frame.

+Another interesting technique mentioned by Andrew Ng is data augmentation.

 ### Deployment